 Irene Bedard Discusses Her Journey as a Leading Native Actress

-Since portraying Mary Crow Dog in the Television production of Lakota Woman: Siege at Wounded Knee, depicting the Wounded Knee Standoff, Golden-Globe winning Alaska Native actress has appeared in a vast segment of Hollywood’s finest productions.
+Since portraying Mary Crow Dog in the Television production of Lakota Woman: Siege at Wounded Knee, depicting the Wounded Knee Standoff, Irene Bedard, a Golden Globe-nominated Alaska Native actress, has appeared in a vast segment of Hollywood’s finest productions.
 From her beloved character Suzy Song in Smoke Signals to her voice work in Disney’s Pocahontas, Bedard has proven that a Native actress can make it to the big screen and then some.
 In July of 2012, Bedard co-starred in Colonial Williamsburg’s production of “The Beloved Woman,” with actor Wes Studi.
 During a rehearsal break, she took a few moments to speak with ICTMN about working with Studi, working as a Native actress and what’s to come in the future.

 You are playing the Native character, Nanyehi in Colonial Williamsburg -- how does it feel to be playing a native part as a native woman in an area rich in Colonial history?

 This is one of the oldest areas of colonization.
 My character is a warrior woman, she is independent and fierce yet sometimes she is a speaker for peace.
 She can also say we will go to war.
 Women are part of the Council.
 The Cherokee people giving such a voice to the women in their community is something that is still not widely understood.
 That must have been very confusing and still I think somewhat confusing to people today who do not understand matrilineal societies so much.
 I think in so many ways we are still so ... quite so patrilineal.

 You have worked with West Studi many times in such projects as Edge of America and Cosmic Radio.
 What's it like working with him?